 A unique offering and pretty good value at around £13 (delivered).

 I bought this case from the Pi Hut after considering

-all some of the options above (some I added after this purchase).
+all some of the options above (I have added some after making my purchase).

 First up, the entire screen and Pi are cuddled in a solid single piece of plastic.
 That offers the protection I wanted from both knocks and dust, and gives me confidence that no parts of the casing can snap off.